JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 The default ProfileName is "Default" or "Default_#" where # is the markings index.
 For example, if the craft is a BWing and the weapon model index is 281, then the key is ObjectProfile_BWing_281.
 See "Objects.txt"

+# object targetable meshes
+Suppose that the craft is "FlightModels\[Model].opt".
+To define the targetable meshes for a craft, create a file named "FlightModels\[Model]ObjectProfiles.txt" or create a section named "[ObjectProfiles]" in "FlightModels\[Model].ini".
+The format is:
+TargetableMeshes = indices
+indices are a comma separated list.
+If the list is empty then all meshes are targetable.

 *** Credits ***